Skip to main content

 1. Trigger on every push to the main branch

-2. Build your Docker image for linux/arm64 platform
+2. Build your Docker image for linux/arm64 (the action sets this automatically)

 with: